ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-updating-definitions/index.md

 <grid-example title='Add & Remove Columns' name='add-remove-columns' type='mixed' options='{ "modules": true }'></grid-example>

-In the example above, note that any state applied to any column (e.g. sort, filter, width,) will be kept if the column still exists after the new definitions are applied.
+In the example above, note that any state applied to any column (e.g. sort, filter, width) will be kept if the column still exists after the new definitions are applied.
 For example try the following:

 - Resize Country column.
 Note changing columns doesn't impact its width.